 You might have heard about the infamous “GirlsDoPorn” case, but you may not know the backstory, let alone the full account of one of the trafficked women.

 GirlsDoPorn (GDP) was a pornographic website and production company that coerced young women into performing in adult videos.
 The company capitalized off of the “casting couch” trope and marketed the women featured as young amateurs doing porn for the first time.
 The concept was wildly popular with each episode garnering hundreds of thousands—even millions—of views and generating an estimated $17 million.
 The series went on for years, by some estimates from 2015 until 2019, and featured over 500 episodes with different women.

 In 2019, twenty-two women sued GirlsDoPorn.
-The testimonies of the Jane Does revealed lies and tactics GDP owners and employees used to abuse, trick, and degrade these women.
+The testimonies of the Jane Does revealed lies and tactics GDP owners and employees used to abuse, trick, and degrade these women before, during, and after shoots.
 In October 2019, the FBI disclosed their own investigation into the company when they charged GDP owners, Michael Pratt and Matthew Wolfe, and male performer Andre Garcia, with sex trafficking by force, fraud, or coercion.
-Wolfe and Garcia were arrested, but Pratt had already fled the country, possibly back to his native country New Zealand, and remains a fugitive.
+Wolfe and Garcia were arrested, but Pratt had already fled the country, possibly back to his native country New Zealand, and remains a fugitive to this day.
 The criminal investigation is still ongoing.